mcaphn/mcaphn/README.md

 - 👋 Hi, I’m Mica!
 Nice to meet you.
-- 👀 I’m interested in anything Front-End!
+- 👀 I’m interested in anything web dev related!
-- 🌱 I’m currently learning to build custom Wordpress Themes.
+- 🌱 I’m currently learning backend development.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 You can reach me via email: mica.phan@gmail.com